SanjoDeundiak/process-runner/DESIGN.md

 - be able to start a process given a command and arguments; get status; stop a process.
 - be able to stream process' stdout/stderr from the beginning.
 Output is binary and may or may not be a valid UTF-8 string.
 - support multiple concurrent subscribers to output, with efficient, non‑polling delivery.
-- have authentication implemented using mutual TLS.
+- have authentication via mutual TLS.
-- have authorization implemented using RBAC.
+- have authorization that limits Stop and GetStatus calls only to the creator of the process.
 - remain stateless across restarts (no persistence).
 - serve its API using [this gRPC spec](proto/v1/process_runner.proto).
 - stop all processes and clean all resources on shutdown.